CodyReichert/awesome-cl/README.md

 * [cl-2dsyntax](http://www.cliki.net/cl-2dsyntax) - An indentation-sensitive reader system.
 Not available on Quicklisp.
 No license specified.
 * [cl-annot](https://github.com/m2ym/cl-annot) - Python-like annotations for Common Lisp.
 [LLGPL][8].
 * [cl-interpol](http://www.cliki.net/cl-interpol) - A set of reader modifications to allow string interpolation.
 No license specified.
+* [dissect](https://shinmera.github.io/dissect) - when a lot of
+  projects use the “trivial-backtrace” system that just gives them a string with a backtrace, Dissect allows you to capture, step, and completely inspect the stack trace on a variety of Lisp implementations.
+Also very useful for logging and other situations where execution is automatically continued, but the information of the current stack is still useful to store somewhere.
+[Artistic License 2.0][51].